 What sport fishing area is this?

-There are not very many opportunitites to catch salmon in the road accessible areas within the park.
+There are not very many good opportunities to catch salmon in the road accessible areas within the park.
 The Copper River tends to be too silty to catch salmon.
 The best places to sport fish for Chinook Salmon (kings) and Sockeye Salmon (reds) are the nearby Klutina and Gulkana Rivers.
 The best place to catch Coho Salmon (silvers) and Pink Salmon (humpbacks or humpies) is outside of the park in Valdez, AK.
 Occasionally, some lakes are stocked with hatchery raised Coho Salmon (silvers).
 Contact the Alaska Dept. of Fish and Game for more information on stocked lakes.

-Kokanee salmon are actually red salmon that spend all their life in fresh water.
-All Pacific salmon normally spawn and hatch in fresh water, go to the ocean for 1-5 years, and return to fresh water to complete their life cycle before dying after they spawn.
+Kokanee are a life-history variant of Sockeye Salmon that complete their entire life cycle in fresh water.
+Pacific salmon normally spawn and hatch in fresh water, go to the ocean for 1-5 years, and return to fresh water to complete their life cycle before dying after they spawn.

 What is the difference between a Hooligan and a Eulachon?

-There is no difference – they are the same fish but have two different names to identify them by.
+There is no difference – they are the same fish, but with two different names.
+They are a member of the smelt family.

 What kind of fish are stocked in the park?

-Steelhead trout are a strain of rainbow trout that goes to the ocean to spend a part of their life and return to freshwater (anadromous), much like salmon.
-However, they do not die after they spawn.
+Steelhead are a life history variant of Rainbow Trout that goes to the ocean to spend a part of their life and return to freshwater (anadromous), much like salmon.
+However, they don’t die after they spawn.

-What are those worms in some of the fish?
-Are these worms dangerous?
-Poisonous?
+What are the worms in some of the fish?
+Are those worms dangerous?
 Can we get worms in our system from eating the fish?

 Can I operate or use a fishwheel?